Recital 1 of the General Data Protection Regulation:

 Organizations need to ensure they are compliant, or risk financial penalties.

 The principle of accountability is a cornerstone of the GDPR.
 According to the GDPR, a business /organization is responsible for complying with all data protection principles and is also responsible for demonstrating compliance.
-The GDPR provides businesses/organizations with a set of tools to help demonstrate accountability, some of which have to be mandatorily put in place.
+GDPR provides businesses/organizations with a set of tools to help demonstrate accountability, some of which have to be mandatorily put in place.

 The legislation makes EU resident individuals’ privacy rights stronger by limiting processing of their personal data, significantly expanding their rights over their data, and giving them greater visibility into the nature, purpose, and use of their data.

-GDPR is in force for every organization that tracks EU resident behavior inside of the EU and that processes or uses the personal data of EU residents.
+In summary, GDPR is in force for every organization that tracks EU resident behavior inside of the EU and that processes or uses the personal data of EU residents.

 In general, any organization that collects, processes or stores personal information about EU citizens within the EU states must conform to the GDPR, no matter if they have an EU business presence or not.